-- 4.1 It is a statutory requirement that Local Authorities publish an Improvement Plan, and also Well-being Objectives.
-Denbighshire's Corporate Plan 2017-2022 serves both of these functions, but it's a vital document for us for a number of additional reasons: - a.
-Agreeing and articulating our vision and ambition in this way helps us communicate. - b.
-The corporate leadership that ensues as a result of having a Corporate Plan enables us to tackle cross-cutting goals, e.g. retaining young people. - 4.2 The criteria for what makes a Priority is "something new that will make a significant different to our residents".
+It is a statutory requirement that Local Authorities publish an Improvement Plan, and also Well-being Objectives.
+Denbighshire's Corporate Plan 2017-2022 serves both of these functions, but it's a vital document for us for a number of additional reasons:

+a.
+Agreeing and articulating our vision and ambition in this way helps us communicate.

+b.
+The corporate leadership that ensues as a result of having a Corporate Plan enables us to tackle cross-cutting goals, e.g. retaining young people.

+- 4.2 The criteria for what makes a Priority is "something new that will make a significant different to our residents".
 The key pledges we've committed to achieve in this plan are important because they either: - a.
-Require significant capital / revenue funding: e.g. roads and new schools (but not everything requires extra funding);
+Require significant capital / revenue funding: e.g. roads and new schools (but not everything requires extra funding); - b.

-- b.
 Require significant cultural / organisational change: e.g. the way we engage with communities, and/or - c.
-Will impact across the whole county: e.g. 1000+ extra homes. - 4.3 All other activity will be covered in our Corporate Portfolio. - 4.4 The priorities outlined in this Corporate Plan have been arrived at via a thorough and clear process of evidence-gathering and analysis (Well-being Assessment) and indepth consultation with our communities (County Conversation). - 5.
-How does the decision contribute to the Corporate Priorities?

-This decision is a key step in establishing the Corporate Priorities for the Council term 2017-2022, as it recommends endorsement of this draft set of priorities. - 6.
-What will it cost and how will it affect other services?
+Will impact across the whole county: e.g. 1000+ extra homes. - 4.3 All other activity will be covered in our Corporate Portfolio. - 4.4 The priorities outlined in this Corporate Plan have been arrived at via a thorough and clear process of evidence-gathering and analysis (Well-being Assessment) and in-depth consultation with our communities (County Conversation). - 5.
+How does the decision contribute to the Corporate Priorities?This decision will establish the Corporate Priorities for the Council term 2017-2022. - 6.
+What will it cost and how will it affect other services? - 6.1 The Corporate Plan 2012-17 includes a 5-year financial strategy which outlines the anticipated investment required to deliver the priorities.